-This first step is critical and it’s often missed.
+1. Acknowledge your customer’s feelings – this first step is critical and it’s often missed.

-Apologies work best when they’re followed by an ‘action statement’.
+2. Apologize and say no – apologies work best when they’re followed by an ‘action statement’.

 Lastly, avoid complex or formal language you wouldn’t use in life.
 If your friend said, “Hey, I’m really upset and need you to call me right now!’, would you respond with: “As of this moment, I do call some friends back, but I can’t offer you a call”?
 The way you talk to your customers should be no different than the way you talk to the people in your life that you care about.